pymor/pymor/docs/source/tutorial_optimization.md

 parameter_space = fom.parameters.space(0, np.pi)
 ```

-We now define a function for the output of the model that can be used by the minimizer below.
+We now define the first function for the output of the model that will be used by the minimizer.

 ```{code-cell}
 def fom_objective_functional(mu):